 Check how much was spent on previous elections for your desired office.
 Your budget for campaign signs, literature, campaign staff and travel should also be factored to determine how much money you will need to raise.

-Common ways for political fundraising include:
+Common political fundraising methods include:

 - Fundraising Letters